gailrayla/gailrayla/README.md

 👩🏻‍💻 Frontend Developer passionate about creating cool stuff on the web!<br/>
 👩🏻‍🎓 Studied Computer Science and Engineering, and Design at Ulsan National Institute of Science and Technology, South Korea<br/>
 🌱 Currently learning Swift and iOS development <br/>
-🌐 Explore my universe at [gailparayno.com](https://gailparayno.com)
+🌐 Explore my universe at [gailparayno.com](https://gailparayno.com) hehe
 <br/>

 ## 💻 Tech Stack